 The severity of Poland syndrome can vary.
 An adolescent going through puberty may notice lopsided growth as the first sign of Poland syndrome.

 People with mild Poland syndrome may not need any treatment.
-However, more severe Poland syndrome may require reconstructive surgery.
+However,

 Surgery to correct Poland syndrome involves reconstructing the missing chest muscles using existing muscle.
 The surgeon can use a rib graft to replace any missing ribs.